abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

     The propagation is as follow:

-    First the positive diagonal constraint which removes the square with the red cross.
+    First, the square with the red cross is removed because of the positive diagonal constraint.
 This leaves only one possibility to place a queen in the fourth column.

     ..  image:: images/propagation/propagation5.*